walterpg/google-drive-sync/docs/install/upgrade1.md

 to synchronize with your KeePass database.

 ---
-### What App Credentials Are and Why They Need to Change
+### What App Credentials Are and Why They Changed
 The plugin's built-in app credentials, used to interoperate with Google Sign-in interfaces, allow you to authorize the plugin to access your Google Drive account.

 Google requires that app credentials be authorized by a verification process.
-The old plugin will not pass this for a several reasons:
+The old plugin cannot pass this test for several reasons:

 * The rules regulating verified apps did not exist, or were less